Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Related Work

-The rapid advancement of artificial intelligence technologies has spurred diversification in facial forgery techniques.
-Presently, improving generalizability of detection models remains a challenging issue in face forgery detection tasks.
-Previous work has focused on meticulously designing deep neural networks to learn ``specific and fake patterns", including biological signals (e.g., lip movement \cite{lips}, gaze angle \cite{gaze}), frequency anomalies (e.g., F2Trans \cite{f2trans}, F3Net \cite{f3}), and identity disentanglement (e.g., CADDM \cite{caddm}).
 However, due to the limited forgery patterns in training datasets, models often overfit and fail to generalize to unknown forgery techniques.
 To mitigate overfitting, \cite{bi,sbi} proposed a pseudo-fake face generation strategy.
 Training models on custom datasets improved generalization to some extent.
 However, expecting models to learn all forgery patterns on custom data remains impractical.